openhab/openhab-docs/developers/addons/addon.md

 ### SDDP Discovery Service Syntax

-For the `sddp` service type, the meaning of the `match-property` `name` values are explained further as follows:
+For the `sddp` service type, the meanings of the `match-property` `name` values are explained further as follows:

 | Name Value     | Description                                                                                                                                   |
 |----------------|-----------------------------------------------------------------------------------------------------------------------------------------------|